knkr1/crec/README.md

 # 🎥 crec - The Ultimate Media Downloader

 > One command to download any media.
-Downloads and copies the path to clipboard automatically! 🚀
+Downloads and copies the file to clipboard automatically! 🚀

 ## ✨ Features

-- **One Command Magic**: Just paste the URL and get the file path in your clipboard! ✨
+- **One Command Magic**: Just paste the URL and get the file in your clipboard! ✨
 - **Smart Organization**: Files automatically sorted into videos, audio, photos folders 📁
 - **Cross-Platform**: Works on Windows, macOS, and Linux 💫
 - **Quality Control**: Choose your preferred quality or get the best available 🎯

-### 🎮 Basic Usage
+## 🚀 Quick Start

 ```bash
 # Install